 Update Debian Packages Before Snapd Installation

-Before installing Snapd, you must ensure your Debian system is up-to-date with the latest package updates and security patches.
+Before installing Snapd, first ensure your Debian system is up-to-date with the latest package updates and security patches.
 You can accomplish this by running the following command:

 sudo apt update && sudo apt upgrade

-sudo apt update syncs your local package database with the official Debian repositories, making it aware of the latest package updates and changes.
-Subsequently, sudo apt upgrade will upgrade all the upgradable packages on your Debian system.
+The sudo apt update command syncs your local package database with the official Debian repositories, making it aware of the latest package updates and changes.
+Then, sudo apt upgrade upgrades all the upgradable packages on your Debian system.

 Install Snapd via APT Command